char-lie-ho/COMM2216-user-document/docs/instructionSet2.md

 You can enhance your Discord experience by hosting group voice and video chats with friends.
-In this section, you will learn how to start activities, such as watching YouTube videos together.
+In this section, you will learn how to start group activities, such as watching YouTube videos together.
 By the end, you will have the basic knowledge to initiate and enjoy collaborative activities with your friends on Discord.